VPC Traffic Control with AWS Network Firewall - Stateful Rules and Domain Filtering

 Summary

 Network Firewall is a managed firewall that provides L7-level traffic inspection beyond what security groups can handle.
-It delivers advanced threat protection through domain filtering and Suricata-compatible rules, and Firewall Manager enables unified policy enforcement across the entire organization.
+It delivers advanced threat protection through Suricata-compatible rules and domain filtering, and builds comprehensive security through multi-layer defense with WAF.
+Threat intelligence integration with GuardDuty enables automated blocking, and Firewall Manager applies unified policies across the entire organization.